Our lead asset

 Potassium-Competitive Acid Blocker (P-CAB)

 P-CABs inhibit the proton pump but at a different site and through a different mechanism of action than proton pump inhibitors (PPIs).
-P-CABs interact with the potassium channel adjacent to the proton pump.
+P-CABs block the potassium channel in the proton pump.
 They bind ionically, unlike PPIs, which bind covalently.
-This means that the binding action of P-CABs is potentially reversible.
+This means that the binding action of P-CABs is reversible.
 These agents have a faster onset of action than PPIs, and they have a more flexible action in inhibiting acid secretion.

 Source: https://www.gastroenterologyandhepatology.net

-P-CABs like linaprazan glurate works differently from the traditional PPI-based drugs like Losec and Nexium.
-Learn more on how they manage to block the acid to maintain a normal pH here.
+P-CABs like linaprazan glurate work differently from traditional PPI-based drugs like Losec and Nexium.
+Learn more about how they play a role in helping people to control acid secretion and manage GERD here.